bhochhi/react-guide/README.md

 Here you see the same simple app but now the transformation is taking place in serverside and webpack is integrated to build the distribution. [ref1](https://robots.thoughtbot.com/setting-up-webpack-for-react-and-hot-module-replacement) [ref2](http://survivejs.com/webpack/introduction/)

 ######[react component render maps to array of data](https://github.com/bhochhi/react-guide/tree/v-render-mapping-array)
 This shows how you can render the view with array of properties.
-Please understand [multiple components](http://facebook.github.io/react/docs/multiple-components.html#dynamic-children) when render view using map.
+Please understand [dynamic children](http://facebook.github.io/react/docs/multiple-components.html#dynamic-children) when render view using map.
 Else you may encounter a warning that will say:_Each child in an array or iterator should have a unique "key" prop.
-Check the render method of `exports`_
+Check the render method of `exports`_ Also mind when registering any events with childrens, as you may have to bind parent _this_ into your callback function.

 https://blog.risingstack.com/the-react-way-getting-started-tutorial/
 http://victorsavkin.com/post/99998937651/building-angular-apps-using-flux-architecture